 About the Author

 Chris Giusto is Director of Industrial Projects and works primarily with industrial facilities to improve processes & safety, reduce waste & energy consumption, increase flexibility & capacity, and build new facilities.
-He has over 15 years of experience in mechanical engineering including design and specification of equipment and systems, detailed machine design, and project management.
+He has nearly 20 years of mechanical engineering experience including design and specification of equipment and systems, detailed machine design, and project management.
 Areas of expertise include custom equipment design and fabrication, material handling, dust collection, and combustible dust safety.

 Read My Hallam Story